Burn Injury Attorney

 Types of Fires

-You and your family could be exposed to different types of fires, which include more than just flames coming from a burning building.
-The 4 main types of fire are:
+You and your family might be exposed to a variety of fires, including more than just flames from a burning structure.
+The four major forms of fire are as follows:

 Thermal fires include flame, contact, scalds, and flash fires.
 It is the type of fire that most people know about and it is the type that most commonly affects people throughout the country.

-Electrical burns occur if a person is caught in a running current or grabs onto 2 wires thus completing the circuit.
-Electrical burns often do much more than causing external and internal damage, which is why they are so challenging to treat.
+Electrical burns occur when a person becomes entangled in a flowing current or latches onto two wires, completing the circuit.
+Electrical burns frequently cause much more than surface and interior damage, which is why they are so difficult to heal.

 The American Burn Association has provided the following statistics: